microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 ## Default Fact query size

-To optimize the performance of your Fact query, it is not ran against your whole collection of records, that can reach millions of entries, but ran by default against the set of the most recent 999 records matching your match clause.
+To optimize the performance of your Fact query, it is not run against your whole collection of records, that can reach millions of entries, but run by default against the set of the most recent 999 records matching your match clause.
 So a Fact query like this:

 {% highlight JSON %}